Hi! I'm Alicia Wolf and I'm the creator of The Dizzy Cook...

 My articles about migraine have been in Healthline, Greatist, Association of Migraine Disorders, and Migraine Again.
 In 2022 I was awarded the National Headache Foundation's Headache Hero award for my advocacy work.

 I love collaborating with brands and companies I respect and believe in.
 Please contact me at email@example.com if you're interested in working together and I will send over my media kit.

 I'm available for recipe development, brand ambassadorships, food photography and styling, product giveaways and trials.
-I also will freelance write for websites that align with my views.
+I also will freelance for websites and companies that align with my views.